Interval Bound Interpolation for Few-shot Learning with Few Tasks: Experiments

-We empirically demonstrate the effectiveness of our proposed IBP and IBPI methods on the gradient-based meta-learning method MAML \cite{finn2017model} and the prototype-based metric-learner ProtoNet \cite{snell2017prototypical}.
-We first investigate the scenario where the datasets have a large pool of available tasks using the few-shot classification benchmarks miniImageNet \cite{vinyals2016matching} and tieredImageNet \cite{ren2018meta}.
-Thereafter, to also analyse the impact of scarcity of tasks on the few-shot classification performance of IBP and IBPI, we conduct experiments on a subset of the miniImageNet dataset called miniImageNet-S \cite{yao2022metalearning}, and two medical images datasets namely DermNet-S \cite{yao2022metalearning}, and ISIC \cite{codella2018skin,li2020difficulty}.
-Finally, we also conduct a few analyses and ablations to better understand the properties of our proposed methods.
-For all our experiments, we employ the commonly used ``4-CONV" \cite{vinyals2016matching} network containing 4 blocks of 64 convolutional kernels, batch normalization, max-pooling, and ReLU activation, followed by a final fully-connected layer.
+The experiments are conducted on few-task few-shot image classification datasets, viz. a subset of the miniImageNet dataset called miniImageNet-S \citep{yao2022metalearning}, and two medical images datasets namely DermNet-S \citep{yao2022metalearning}, and ISIC \citep{codella2018skin,li2020difficulty}.
+We begin our experiments with a few analyses and ablations to better understand the properties of our proposed method.
+We then empirically demonstrate the effectiveness of our proposed IBI method on the gradient-based meta-learning method MAML \citep{finn2017model} as well as the prototype-based metric-learner ProtoNet \citep{snell2017prototypical} to show that IBI can be seamlessly integrated with multiple few-shot learning paradigms.
+For our experiments, we employ the commonly used ``4-CONV" network \citep{vinyals2016matching} as well as the larger ResNet-12 network \citep{lee2019meta} to demonstrate the scalability of the proposed method (further details on scalability in Appendix \ref{app:sec:impl}).
 We perform 5-way 1-shot and 5-way 5-shot classification on all the above datasets (except ISIC where we use 2-way classification problems, similar to \cite{yao2021improving}, due to the lack of sufficient training classes).
-Further discussion on the datasets, and implementation details of IBP and IBPI along with the choice of hyperparameters can be found in the supplementary document.
+Further discussion on the datasets and implementation details of IBI along with the choice of hyperparameters can be found in the Appendix while the code is available at \url{https://github.com/SankhaSubhra/maml-ibp-ibi}.